Billionaire Profile

 Pritzker Traubert Family Foundation

-Funds initiatives to improve the quality of education, promote health and fitness, and support art and cultural activities in Chicago.
+Funds initiatives to improve education, promote health, and support art and cultural activities in Chicago.

 Business Philosophy & Leadership